Colm Murray

 Colm Murray (22 March 1952 – 30 July 2013) was an Irish broadcaster, newsreader, and sports journalist, best remembered for his reports on horse racing.
-Employed by RTÉ from 1978 until his death in 2013 after a three-year battle with motor neurone disease, Murray was the first sportscaster on the newly launched hour-long rolling news bulletin, the Six One News.
+Employed by RTÉ from 1978 until his death in 2013, 3 years after being diagnosed with motor neurone disease, Murray was the first sportscaster on the newly launched hour-long rolling news bulletin, the Six One News.

 Early life

 Born on Church Street, Moate, County Westmeath where his parents ran a petrol station and newsagent, Murray was the eldest of four, with three younger sisters.
 The youngest sister, Patricia, died from a tumour when she was six years old in 1969 and another sister, Catherine, died shortly before Colm.
 Murray was educated at the Convent of Mercy National School, Blessed Oliver Plunkett Boys' National School and the Carmelite College.
 He subsequently attended University College Galway where he completed a Bachelor of Arts in English, French, and History.
 He later qualified as a secondary school teacher for Maynooth University and spent six years teaching in Athlone, Tullamore, and Ballymun.